adrianHards/adrianHards/README.md

 ### Hello, World!

-And thanks for visiting.
-I like to create web apps (check out my [portfolio](https://adrianhards.github.io/) for some examples)!
-Feel free to reach out if you'd like to connect.
+I like to create [web apps](https://adrianhards.github.io/) and _how to_ guides.
+Thanks for visiting.
+Feel free to [reach](https://www.linkedin.com/in/adrianhards/) out if you'd like to connect.

 ### Hackathons